Learning Photometric Feature Transform for Free-form Object Scan: Results Discussions

 \subsection{Evaluations}

+We first analyze the correlations between our learned features with various common parameters in~\tabref{tab:correlation}, by computing Canonical Correlation Analysis (CCA) between our features and individual parameters, averaged over our synthetic training dataset.

-In~\figref{fig:ablation_inone}, we evaluate the impact of various factors on reconstructing the geometry of \textsc{Dice}.
-We first compute the shape with our approach on images rendered with camera motions different from training, as shown in the second image.
-Next, we evaluate the impact of different lighting patterns.
-The 3rd/4th image in the figure shows the result computed using our network trained with 5 fixed Gaussian noise patterns/a full-on pattern.
-The effectiveness of our learned patterns is clear, by comparing the 2nd, 3rd and 4th images.
-Moreover, we train a network without our warping strategy, which results in considerably higher reconstruction error, as shown in the 5th image.
-This demonstrates the effectiveness of warping, which efficiently models the 3D uncertainty.
-The last 2 images evaluate the robustness of our approach against errors in camera pose estimation.
+In~\figref{fig:ablation_inone}, we evaluate the impact of lighting patterns, warping and camera pose errors on reconstructing the geometry of \textsc{Dice}.
+We first compute the shape with our approach on images rendered with camera motions different from training, as shown in (b).
+Next, we evaluate the impact of different lighting patterns. (c)/(d) shows the result computed using our network trained with 5 fixed Gaussian noise patterns/a full-on pattern.
+The effectiveness of our learned patterns is clear, by comparing (b),(c) \& (d).
+Moreover, we train a network without warping, which results in considerably higher reconstruction error, as shown in (e).
+This demonstrates the effectiveness of our warping, which efficiently models the 3D uncertainty.
+The last 2 images evaluate the robustness of our approach against errors in camera poses.
 We perturb the camera poses with Gaussian noise of different standard deviations as in~\cite{Ma:2021:TRACE}, and report the average reprojection errors on top of the 2 images.
-The 6th image shows that our approach can tolerate a reprojection error of 2 pixels.
-However, when the error increases to 4, the 3D reconstruction quality degrades as shown in the rightmost image.
-It is worth noting that the average reprojection error using standard structure from motion (SfM)~\cite{schoenberger2016sfm} is 0.6 pixels.
+Our approach can tolerate a reprojection error of 2 pixels, as shown in (f).
+However, when the error increases to 4, the 3D reconstruction quality degrades (g).
+For reference, the average reprojection error with standard SfM~\cite{schoenberger2016sfm} is 0.6 pixel.

-We also test the repeatability of our approach in~\figref{fig:repeat}.
-Two students, who are not involved in this project, are asked to independently capture about the same number of photographs of the same object with our prototype.
-The reconstructed shapes are visually similar.
+In~\figref{fig:ablation_inone2}, we evaluate the impact of the number of lighting patterns, two-branch architecture and scanning speed on reconstructing the geometry of \textsc{Najade}.
+Its appearance is textureless and highly specular (as shown in the first inset of the figure).
+We first compute the shape with our network trained on 3, 5, and 7 lighting patterns, as shown in~\figref{fig:ablation_inone2}~(b), (c) \& (d).
+While using $5$ patterns can improve geometric details over $3$ patterns, adopting $7$ patterns brings marginal benefits.
+Next, we assess the impact of normalized/unnormalized branches in ~\figref{fig:ablation_inone2}~(e)/(f).
+For the textureluess \textsc{Najade}, normalized features clearly outputperform unnormalized ones.
+Finally, we evaluate the impact of scanning speed in~\figref{fig:ablation_inone2}~(g) \& (h).
+Higher speed results in lower reconstruction quality, as the content in a group of patches becomes less correlated.
+This makes it more difficult to extract useful information from the input.